-8. How would an employee's earnings in a claim period affect his or her eligibility for unemployment benefits?
+9. How would an employee's earnings in a claim period affect eligibility for unemployment benefits?

-If a claimant's earnings for days worked and/or days of vacation, paid leave, or other leave in a 14day registration period are more than a certain indexed amount, no benefits are payable for any days of unemployment in that period.
+If a claimant's earnings for days worked and/or days of vacation, paid leave, or other leave in a 14-day registration period are more than a certain indexed amount, no benefits are payable for any days of unemployment in that period.
 That registration period, however, can be used to satisfy the waiting period.

-Earnings include pay from railroad and non-railroad work, as well as part-time work and selfemployment.
-Earnings also include pay that an employee would have earned except for failure to mark up or report for duty on time, or because he or she missed a turn in pool service or was otherwise not ready or willing to work.
-For the benefit year that begins July 2024, earnings of \$1,895 or more in a claim period will disqualify a claim for unemployment benefits, even if there are more than 4 days of unemployment claimed.
-This amount corresponds to the base year monthly compensation amount used in determining eligibility for benefits in each year.
+Earnings include pay from railroad and non-railroad work, as well as part-time work and self-employment.
+Earnings also include pay that an employee would have earned except for failure to mark up or report for duty on time, or because the employee missed a turn in pool service or was otherwise not ready or willing to work.
+For the benefit year that begins July 2025, earnings of \$1,985 or more in a claim period will disqualify a claim for unemployment benefits, even if there are more than 4 days of unemployment claimed.
+This amount corresponds to the base-year monthly compensation amount used in determining eligibility for benefits in each year.
 Also, even if an earnings test applies on the first claim in a benefit year, this will not prevent the first claim from satisfying the waiting period in a benefit year.